In my opinion, any discussion about the merits of Acorns Vs Betterment has to start with a conversation about Robo Advisors in general.

 Since it’s unclear which of Betterment or Acorns has better average returns, one way we CAN rank performance is by comparing fees.

-Betterment charges .25% of your overall balance each year.
+Betterment charges a fee of .25% of your overall balance each year.
 This is automatically taken out of your account slowly throughout the year, so you probably won’t even realize it’s gone. .25% means for every $10,000 you have in your account, you pay $25 per year.

 Rather than charging you a percentage of your balance, Acorns instead charges a fixed monthly fee.
-Their basic service costs $1/month, but if you want a retirement account option it goes up to $2/month, and adding a checking account option increases it to $3/month.
+Acorns’ basic service costs a fee of $1/month, but if you want a retirement account option the fee goes up to $2/month, and adding a checking account option increases the fee to $3/month.

-When compared to Betterment’s fees, the $1/month fee will be more than Betterment charges if your balance is $4,800 or less, but once your balance exceeds that amount, Acorn’s fees become cheaper.
+When compared to Betterment’s fees, the $1/month fee Acorns charges will be more than Betterment charges if your balance is $4,800 or less, but once your balance exceeds that amount, Acorn’s fees become cheaper.

 Plus, if you sign up for Acorns through any of the links in this article, you get a free $5 added into your account, which is 5 months’ worth of fees at the $1 fee level.